As you know, long before COVID, it was already difficult to get people to attend weekend church services.

 Most churches saw some kind of surge in their online presence in 2020, which is awesome.

 While it can be hard to know how to accurately measure online church attendance, the metrics of online can be intoxicating.

 If you activate the online algorithm of YouTube or Instagram, growth can happen quickly because the app decides to show you to more people, which on the one hand, sounds amazing.

 But algorithmic growth alone can wind you up in the same place in which a church that buys land prime land finds themselves when they think, “10,000 cars a day pass this intersection.
 Imagine all the people we’ll reach.”

 Well, not so fast.
 10,000 people a day driving past your church doesn’t turn them into Christians.

-If you’re among the 18% of church leaders who are seeing growth, don’t let the growth go to your head.
-If you’re part of the 82% who aren’t seeing the progress you’d like, don’t let the lack of traction go to your heart.
+If you’re among the church leaders who are seeing growth, don’t let the growth go to your head.
+If you’re not seeing the progress you’d like, don’t let the lack of traction go to your heart.